Frequently Asked Questions

 If a student is already insured, the cost of the additional policy may be waived.
 Waiving the insurance is done online at www.universityhealthplans.com

 Students should choose a primary care physician that accepts the student insurance.
-The Health Services Office does not currently accept insurance.
+The Health and Wellness Center does not currently accept insurance.